WallStreetMojo

 Dim Sum Bonds

-Chinese authorities have actively promoted the development of the offshore bond market.
+Chinese authorities have actively promoted the development of the offshore bond market through a list of dim sum bonds.
 Due to no limitations imposed on capital inflow and outflow, many countries have raised funds by issuing these bonds.

 • Credit rating is often optional and market-driven for these bonds though the rating is an increasingly important factor on which investor decisions are based upon.
 The rating approach for this bond is generally similar to the other offshore bonds issued by Chinese corporates irrespective of currency.